 This Story also Contains

-The small Intestine is the main component of the digestive system, which absorbs the nutrients.
-It is a long, coiled tube that starts from the stomach, ends by the large intestine, and extends to a length of about 20 feet.
+The small Intestine is the main component of the digestive system, which absorbs nutrients.
+It is a long, coiled tube that starts from the stomach, ends in the large intestine, and extends to a length of about 20 feet.
 Its long length and the structure efficiently process and absorb the needed nutrition for the body's functions.

 The various parts of the small intestine have different roles in digestion, breaking down food, and absorbing it into the bloodstream for utilisation.